Heidi Riello has seen a change on campus.

 According to the World Health Organization website, "suicide is complex with psychological, social, biological, cultural and environmental factors involved."

 Suicide significantly impacts the world population, with nearly one million people dying from suicide each year.
-That's a mortality rate of 16 deaths per 100,000 people, or one death every 40 seconds.

 Back in the spring, the state Department of Public Health reported that, based on preliminary data, there were 553 suicides that occurred in Massachusetts in 2011.
 That number of suicides was about 2.7 times higher than the number of reported homicides in the state.